Pre-Trial Conference Checklist

 After the Pre-Trial Conference

-- If the matter settled, ensure it is adequately documented and implemented.
+• If the matter settled, ensure it is adequately documented and implemented, with the Trial Coordintor’s office notified if trial dates can be vacated.

-- Provide the client with a copy of the pre-trial confernece report.
+• Provide the client with a copy of the Pre-Trial Conference Report to the Trial Judge.

 More on Pre-Trials